oasis-tcs/openc2-jadn/jadn-v2.0.md

 The following serialization rules represent JADN data types in a human-readable JSON format using name-value encoding for tabular data.

-* When using JSON serialization, instances of JADN types without a format option listed in this section MUST be serialized as:
+* When using JSON serialization, instances of JADN types without a format option listed in this section MUST be serialized as shown in Table 6-1:

+###### Table 6-1: Verbose JSON

 | JADN Type                | JSON Serialization Requirement                                                                                                                                                                                                                                                                                                              |
 |:-------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|